kali9 / E+ / Getty Images

 Tip #1: Find a Purpose

 A new chapter without a consistent routine can feel empowering.
 But it might also feel overwhelming depending on your adjustment to retirement.
 Finding a purpose and passion can help you ride the waves of retirement and map out a future where you’re in the driver’s seat.
-Your goals might look a little different in retirement but they’re still integral to a living a fulfilled life and may lead to better physical and mental health.1
+You might not have the same purpose you had when you were working, but that doesn’t mean you can’t make the transition to something different and as rewarding.
+Plan ahead to find what could offer you a sense of belonging, purpose and meaning.

 Tip #2: Think About Your Health